gmluqa/gmluqa/README.md

 - [Movie Rentals Front-end](https://github.com/gmluqa/movie-frontend)
 - [Tic Tac Toe](https://github.com/gmluqa/Noughts-and-Crosses)

-My most comfortable language would probably be JavaScript, but I love learning new frameworks that involve languages I don't know.
-Most recently I dived head first into PHP with Laravel, and found the developer experience to be great.
+My most comfortable language would probably be JavaScript, but I love learning new frameworks that involve languages that are new to me.
+Most recently I dived head first into PHP with Laravel, and found the developer experience to be very pleasant.

 Career-wise I'm looking to work with anything related to linux systems, Containers, and/or VM's, web-development and blockchain/financial applications.